AlexThePy/Laptop_Price_Prediction/README.md

 The main objective is to understand the factors that contribute to the pricing of laptops.
 This is done by analyzing the correlation between laptop specifications and their prices and developeing a predictive model that estimates the price of a laptop based on its specifications.
 This model is used for learning purposes and for potential buyers to gauge the market value of a laptop.

-The dataset was downloaded from Kaggle: https://www.kaggle.com/datasets/muhammetvarl/laptop-price
+The dataset was downloaded from Kaggle: https://www.kaggle.com/datasets/muhammetvarl/laptop-price The image with laptops was created using DALL-E 3

 # Exploratory Data Analysis